skunkwerks/swirl/CONTRIBUTING.md

     - actual feature/fix, part #1
     - actual feature/fix, part #2

 4. Do a final check for whitespace, correct Erlang indentation as needed.
+If you have `vim 7.4` or higher installed, you can use `make reindent` for this.

-5. Ensure that `make commit`, which runs all tests, passes successfully.
+5. Ensure that `make distcheck`, which removes all unwanted files in the repo, and resets all listed files to the last commit, before running all tests, passes successfully.

 6. For significant changes, please get a `+1` confirmation from another project member.